How to Reinstate LLC in Texas: Guide for Texas Business Owners

 To reinstate your Texas LLC, you need to do the following:

-- FIle the missing forms and pay the delinquent tax and fees.
+- File the missing forms and pay any delinquent taxes and fees.

-- Apply for reinstatement from the Texas Secretary of State (SOS)
+- Apply for reinstatement with the Texas Secretary of State.

 How to File and Pay Late Franchise Taxes After Involuntary LLC Termination

 To reinstate a Texas LLC, you must file your franchise tax reports and pay any tax, penalties, and interest due on your account.
-The franchise tax reporting process varies depending on how much tax your business paid the previous fiscal year.
-The Texas Comptroller has links to forms on instructions on its website.
+The franchise tax reporting process varies depending on the level of activity of your business.
+The Texas Comptroller has links to forms and instructions on its website.

 How to Obtain a Tax Clearance Letter